cryptekbits/astrovedic/docs/source/tutorials/caching.rst

 Caching improves performance but increases memory usage.
 The default cache sizes are:

-- Reference Data: 1024 entries
+- Reference Data: 512 entries (rarely changing data like sign lords, nakshatra lords)
-- Calculations: 128 entries
+- Calculations: 256 entries (mathematical transformations like divisional charts)
-- Ephemeris: 64 entries
+- Ephemeris: 128 entries (planetary positions, house cusps, etc.)

+These sizes are optimized based on performance testing to balance memory usage and speed improvements.
 If you're working with limited memory, you can reduce these sizes or disable caching entirely.

 Cached Functions
 --------------